EC Regulation 1223/2009 on cosmetics: Maintaining an accessible product information file

-Another responsibility of the responsible person is that they must maintain a product information file for each cosmetic product that is put on the market by his or her company under Article 11 of EC 1223/2009.
+Another responsibility of the responsible person is that they must maintain a product information file (PIF) for each cosmetic product that is put on the market by his or her company under Article 11 of EC 1223/2009.
 This file must remain accessible to the relevant competent authority and / or government for at least 10 years after the last batch of the product was placed on the market.
 The product information file at minimum must contain information and data regarding the description of the cosmetic product, safety reports regarding the product, and evidence that the product performs according to manufacturer claims.
 Additionally, data about any product testing on animals that may have been performed by the manufacturer, agents of the manufacturer or suppliers must be included in the information file.

 Oversight of sampling and analysis of cosmetic products

 Under Article 12 of EC 1223/2009 requires that cosmetic products must be sampled and analyzed in a reliable and reproducible manner.
 If local Community legislation, as what might be found in a Directive is non-existent, the assumption will be that the manufacturer will rely on methods of harmonized standards that have been published in the Official Journal of the European Union.